fonsecguilherme/fonsecguilherme/README.md

 # Hello there 👋

-- 🔭 I am a Flutter developer at Blu by BS2
 - 🌱 Mobile Enthusiast
 - 👯 I’m looking foward to expand and share knoledge with people (=
 - 📫 You can reach me at: ramosguilherme41@gmail.com